 Serving and Storage Tips

-• Serve this casserole with a side of steamed vegetables, a fresh green salad, or crusty bread for a complete meal.
+Serve this casserole with steamed vegetables, a fresh green salad, or soft bread for a complete meal.

-• To freeze, allow the casserole to cool completely.
-Cover tightly with aluminum foil and freeze for up to 2 months.
-Reheat in the oven at 350°F (175°C) until heated through.
+To freeze leftovers, cool them well and wrap and freeze them for up to two months.
+Reheat in the oven at 350°F (175°C) to warm them up.

 Helpful Notes

-• To make the dish dairy-free, use plant-based milk and a dairy-free butter substitute.
+To make it vegan, substitute plant-based milk and dairy-free butter.

 Tips from Well-Known Chefs